 How does fear of sleep develop?

-- Frequent nightmares can lead to a fear of sleep.
+Frequent nightmares can lead to a fear of sleep.
 Trauma-related nightmares, in particular, can be very intense and disorienting.
-They may involve a replay of the trauma, including all of the painful emotions associated with it.
+They may involve a replay of the trauma, including all of the painful emotions linked to it.
 This can naturally lead people to want to avoid dreaming, which in turn contributes to a fear of sleep.

 Ongoing fear of sleep contributes to insomnia by increasing arousal.
 As bedtime approaches, people who fear sleep will start feeling more emotionally, physically, and cognitively distressed.
 That hyperarousal makes it difficult to fall and stay asleep.